johnsinco/minitest-flyordie/README.md

 ## Usage

-Use the `--maxslow COUNT` flag to set the maximum allowed number of slow tests Use the `--slowtime DURATION` flag to specify the duration for a tests to be slow, in milliseconds
+Use the `--maxslow=COUNT` flag to set the maximum allowed number of slow tests Use the `--slowtime=DURATION` flag to specify the duration for a tests to be slow, in milliseconds

 Direct invocation:

-    `ruby test_thing.rb --maxslow 3 --slowtime 30`
+    `ruby test_thing.rb --maxslow=3 --slowtime=30`

 Via rake test runner:

-    `TESTOPTS='--maxslow 4 --slowtime 42' rake test`
+    `TESTOPTS='--maxslow=4 --slowtime=42' rake test`

 ## Credits